Skip to main content

 • Getting around

-• Public transportation- Central library is close to the Evans Bank/Lafayette Square stop of the Metro Rail and is served by NFTA bus routes 1,2,4,6,8, and 24.
+• Public transportation- Central library is close to the Evans Bank/Lafayette Square stop of the Metro Rail and is served by NFTA bus routes (pdf) 1,2,4,6,8, and 24.

 • Parking- Central library does not have a parking lot.
 Metered parking rates apply for on-street spaces including designated meters on William St. and Clinton St. near Ellicott.